Guide to Cooking in Motorhome Kitchens

 Motorhome-cooktop

 Many standard rental motorhomes have a small fridge that only holds a few items.
 You’ll need to be careful when you’re shopping to ensure all the chilled items can fit in the fridge.
-If you're planning to stay off-grid, look for a motorhome with three-way fridge.
+If you're planning to stay off-grid, look for a motorhome with a three-way fridge.
 These are common in premium motorhomes.
 Three-way fridges operate on three different power sources, but it's the gas mode that allows to the fridge to work while freedom camping.

 It's a good idea to not overload your fridge on the first day of your trip.
 On a hot day, a motorhome fridge will take a long time to cool, especially if it's loaded with items which are at room temperature or only partially chilled.
 While you’re driving, the fridge runs on the 12-volt house battery, which only maintains a temperature.
 You’ll need a full night on mains power or gas for the fridge to get cold, especially in summer.
 If you want to make sure your drinks are cold on the first night, put only pre-chilled food in your fridge and not too much.
 Do your big shop on day two, once the fridge is cold.